Welcome to Natural Resources

 Natural Resources Projects:

-The Department's projects address a diverse range of topics including water quality monitoring, wetlands, riparian planting and restoration, vernal pools, dam removal, stormwater management (NPDES Phase II), TMDLs, and education and outreach.
+Our projects address a diverse range of topics including water quality monitoring, wetlands, riparian planting and restoration, vernal pools, dam removal, stormwater management (NPDES Phase II), TMDLs, and education and outreach.
 Click here for more information or on the project links below.

 Bear Creek Stormwater Management Program (NPDES Phase II Program)